-Kid Icarus was originally born out Viglione and wife Bianca Bickmore's own background in custom printing.
+Kid Icarus was originally born out Michael Viglione and wife Bianca Bickmore's own background in custom printing.
 They had amassed a large enough stock of art prints to necessitate a proper retail space, and they opened up shop in June 2007 on Nassau St .

 The couple previously operated out of 400 sq. ft., in which the retail space, Viglione's studio, and Bickmore's office were understandably cramped.
-In their new 1,700 sq. ft. space, they have room to stretch out--much like their cat does, a temporary visitor on a couch in the back.
+In this 1,700 sq. ft. space, they have room to stretch out -much like their cat does, a temporary visitor on a couch in the back.

-However, as before, most of the magic happens behind the scenes.
-Kid Icarus is much more than a stationery and gift shop-- the back is filled with intimidatingly industrial paper cutters, screen-printing set-ups, and stock shelves.
+Kid Icarus is much more than a stationery and gift shop - the back is filled with intimidatingly industrial paper cutters, screen-printing set-ups, and stock shelves.
 "We also have a meeting room and kitchen now," Bickmore tells me.

 "We have dozens and dozens of artists," Viglione says of their stock, with an emphasis on local artists.
 You can't get much more local than a Dupont studio, where Falcon Wright produces their screen-printed leather pouches ($22-$55, depending on size), or the feminine floral brooches of Toronto-born ceramicist Julie Moon ($25-$45).

 Then there are the greeting cards (on average $5-$6) - entire rows of them.
 Encompassing the store's eponymous line , the focus is on handmade and letter-press cards.